 The School of Economics offers graduate degree programs that focus on the advanced study of economics and policy.
-Cutting-edge research techniques are employed for emerging policy issues allowing students to combine core training in economic theory and quantitative methods, with tailored courses that cover a wide range of topics–from energy economics, climate change, and sustainability, to local economic development and international economics.
+Students in our graduate programs develop expertise applying cutting-edge research techniques to address emerging policy issues.
+Students combine core training in economic theory and quantitative methods with tailored coursework that covers a wide range of topics–from energy economics, climate change, and sustainability, to local economic development and international economics.
 Graduate students in all programs acquire the skills and knowledge to apply economic theory and tools to address pressing societal problems and concerns.

 The School of Economics creates numerous opportunities for students to expand their horizons by involving them in on-going research projects, partnering them with public and private sector institutions, and placing them in innovative internship experiences.
 Students benefit from small class sizes and considerable individual attention from faculty and connections to world-class research centers.